-The Head of School/Executive Headteacher or Deputy Headteacher (DSL) will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the school's care.
+The Headteacher or Deputy Headteacher (DSL) will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the school's care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.

-The Head of School/Executive Headteacher or Deputy Headteacher (DSL) will also notify Hull Safeguarding Children's Partnership of any serious accident or injury to, or the death of, a pupil while in the school's care.
+The Head of School or Deputy Headteacher (DSL) will also notify Hull Safeguarding Children's Partnership of any serious accident or injury to, or the death of, a pupil while in the school's care.